Emerging issues in operations and supply chain management

 - 297 Pages | Published: 2020

-The book covers the topics from a practical perspective and shares many case studies and examples to take the reader on a logical path towards understanding the issues in operations and supply chain management, and the importance of the drivers of change while sharing practical advice and solutions for the global industry.
+The book covers the topics from a practical perspective and shares many case studies and examples to take the reader on a logical path of understanding the trends in operations and supply chain management and the importance of the drivers of change while sharing practical advice and solutions for the global industry.